oddbird/oddleventy/content/blog/2023/components.md

 and then enhance those elements with JavaScript [superpowers](https://htmlwithsuperpowers.netlify.app/).
 No shadow DOM required,
-though it may be sprinkled over top in some cases.
+though it may be sprinkled over the top in some cases.
-The point is to provide an HTML-like use of the components, which doesn't rely on Shadow DOM as the baseline.
+The point is to provide an 'HTML-like' use of the components, which doesn't rely on shadow DOM as the baseline.
 We pass in markup rather than raw values.

 Eric Meyer provides a great side-by-side comparison